crossplane/crossplane/design/one-pager-change-logs.md

-* Managed reconciler is updated in `crossplane-runtime` to generate change log entries and send them to the gRPC server (i.e. provider sidecar container) and to include additional calls to `Observe()` after each CRUD operation to capture the "after" state of the entry
+* Managed reconciler is updated in `crossplane-runtime` to generate change log entries and send them to the gRPC server (i.e. provider sidecar container) and to include additional calls to `Observe()` after each CUD operation to capture the "after" state of the entry
 * The [Upjet framework](https://github.com/crossplane/upjet) is updated to use this new `crossplane-runtime` logic and with additional code generation logic to generate providers that:
-  * Create a initialize a sidecar container in the provider pod
+  * Create and initialize a sidecar container in the provider pod
   * Start and initialize the gRPC server in the sidecar container and the gRPC client in the main provider container
 * The [Upjet provider